Last updated: January 21, 2020

 The Town of Black Earth has adopted local regulations depending on the intent and goals of your project.
 All adopted Town policies are outlined in the Town’s Comprehensive Plan and local Code of Ordinances.
 Please be aware that each process and the required materials differ depending on the action requested.
 It is important to note that the Town is under the jurisdiction of Dane County.
 It is recommended that you consult with the Dane County Department of Planning and Development prior to initiating any formal process in the Town.
 The County has an individual process for each of these activities and will require separate approvals.
 The Town’s guidelines are subject to change at any time.

 To initiate a formal process in the Town, please contact the Town Clerk.
 The Clerk will initiate the proper process with the Town’s Planning Commission and assist you in obtaining the proper applications.
 The first step of any process is to meet with the Planning Commission for an informational overview of the project that you would are interested in pursuing.
 The objective of the Commission is to provide you with valuable information and assistance.
-The information they provide is intended to help you avoid unnecessary problems, expenses and delays.
-The Planning Commission meets on the third Monday of each month, as necessary, at the John Bird Accounting Building located at 1116 Mills Street in the Village of Black Earth.
+The information they provide is intended to help you avoid unnecessary problems, expenses, and delays.
+The Planning Commission meets on the first Tuesday of each month, as necessary, in the lower level of the Breunig Accounting Building located at 1116 Mills Street in the Village of Black Earth.

 Things to Consider